Homemade Chocolate Syrup

 Chocolate syrup has so many uses!
 Here are my top picks:

 Ice cream: The most obvious is to spoon it over your favorite ice cream.
 I recommend adding bourbon caramel sauce and some homemade sprinkles.
 Maybe some whipped cream too?
-Go crazy.
+Go wild.
 It will taste good on everything from homemade chocolate ice cream to vanilla ice cream to peanut butter brownie ice cream.

 Milkshakes: You can also pour it into the blender to make a chocolate milkshake.
 Or drizzle it on top.
 This double chocolate s’mores milkshake would be perfect, as would this boozy peanut butter chocolate milkshake.

-Coffee drinks: Add it to your morning coffee or espresso-based drinks like lattes and cappuccinos to give it a mocha flavor.
+Coffee drinks: Add it to your morning coffee or espresso-based drinks like lattes and cappuccinos to give them a mocha flavor.
 This copycat java chip frappuccino is one of my faves, as is this dark chocolate peppermint mocha and this s’mores frappuccino.

 Baked goods: And of course it works so well with desserts!
 Use it as a dipping sauce for churros or drizzle it over cake, Toblerone cheesecake or a batch of rich red wine brownies.